ChewicoGIT/VoxelStream/README.md

 How to decide which one to use for every voxel?
 This will be decided dynamically depending on the usage.
 Internally, there is a big list of priority or chunk usage.
 Every time a block is updated or obtained, it will increase in the priority group, and if it is used frequently, it will become a fully loaded chunk.
 However, if it is not used, it will eventually be replaced by another that is used more, and all of it is dynamic.

-### Voxel Palette

-A voxel contains a 2-byte ID that references a palette that has the info of the chunk, and it can be custom.
-This means that instead of saving the information on the voxel array and incrementing the save size, we can only store the ID with 2 bytes and use less memory.

 # Benchmark